 Segment is a customer data platform that enables marketing teams with a single view of customers and offers them personalized experiences throughout their journey.
 It offers propensity modeling that helps marketers predict the prospect of a customer making a purchase.

 “By implementing one API, we can be free to use as many downstream tools as we wish.
 What's more, by standardizing on a single event API our team is forced to think critically about what events are important to be tracked, and an event in one platform means the same thing as an event in another platform.
 Segment also makes it easy to take the same event stream and archive it off to a data warehouse, such as Redshift or Snowflake, and create a single source of truth."

 – Segment Review, Jordan H.

 “Some things that should sometimes be simple are not possible and require custom development on our side.
 For instance, it is impossible to filter logs from a source to a destination by looking into a user's traits (either custom or computed), even though the userId is available in the log and a simple lookup table should theoretically do the trick.
 We end up having to write a lot of custom functions and loopbacks, and it gets a bit messy.”

 Emarsys is an omnichannel marketing automation tool featured as a part of the SAP Customer Experience portfolio.
 The solution is integrated with their Customer Experience Platform and offers multi-channel campaign management, audience segmentation, and dashboards to track customer lifecycles.

 “Emarsys is the best marketing solution available in the marketplace.
-Emarsys is user friendly.
-Easy to use and very helpful in marketing business.
+Emarsys is user-friendly.
+Easy to use and very helpful in the marketing business.
 The dashboard is easy that any user can create campaigns and make it live easily for the business.
-The integration of emarsys with other software’s are also on point.
+The integration of Emarsys with other software’s are also on point.
 The user can use it with no hindrance.
 Quick, fast, and responsive to the actions.

 – Emarsys Review, Himid-Lução O.